apache/cloudstack-documentation/source/adminguide/service_offerings.rst

 If global configuration is not set, the virtual routers will use the default system offering for virtual routers ("System Offering For Software Router" or "System Offering For Software Router - Local Storage").

-For existing networks, you can update to a new network offering.
+You can update an existing network to a new network offering.
+The new virtual routers will use the new system offering set in Network Offering, account setting or global configuration.
 For more information, see `“Changing the Network Offering on a Guest Network”
 <networking_and_traffic.html#changing-the-network-offering-on-a-guest-network>`_.

 You can restart the network with cleanup.
 The new virtual routers will use the new system offering set in Network Offering, account setting or global configuration.
 For more information, see `“Editing, Restarting, and Removing a Guest Network”
 <networking_and_traffic.html#editing-restarting-and-removing-a-guest-network>`_.